 Program Officer, Global Development and Population

-Prior to joining the MCC, Sarah spent five years with the Center for Global Development (CGD), a Washington-based policy research center focused on international development.
+Prior to joining the MCC, Sarah worked with the Center for Global Development (CGD), a Washington-based policy research center focused on international development.
 During CGD’s start-up phase, Sarah led strategy to make CGD research influential for legislative and executive branch policy makers, advocacy groups, and the general public.
-While at CGD, Sarah created two flagship programs, Rich World Poor World: A Guide to Global Development, a series to increase public understanding of why development matters to Americans; and MCA Monitor, to foster accountability of MCC policy and practice.
 Sarah has traveled and conducted policy analysis throughout Africa and Central America, and worked for over three years with local NGOs in southern Mexico.

 Sarah graduated Phi Beta Kappa from Wellesley College with a degree in Latin American Studies.
 She holds a masters degree in Public Policy with a concentration in Political and Economic Development from the John F. Kennedy School of Government at Harvard University.